This January, the best of the best in affiliate marketing will ONCE AGAIN take over the Entertainment Capital of the World…

 Meet Advidi in Vegas

-Advidi is a Global affiliate network based in Amsterdam.
-We believe in putting people before profits, which means we value every relationship we have with affiliates and advertisers alike.
-Our primary verticals are Dating, iGaming, Health & Beauty and Mainstream, while our focus is on helping affiliates find exclusive offers, optimize campaigns and deliver the best possible traffic to our trusted advertisers.
+We believe in putting people before profits, which means we focus on developing long-term relationships with affiliates and advertisers alike.
+Our primary verticals are Dating, iGaming, Health & Beauty, Gaming, App Installs, Mainstream, Travel, Finance and Ecommerce, while our focus is on helping our partners find exclusive offers, optimize campaigns and deliver the best possible traffic to our trusted advertisers.